sbarabe/SBK_WRISTBLASTER/README.md

 - **Optional features:**
   - **Volume control:** Adjustable via the front knob and potentiometer.
   - **Fire strobe hue control:** Adjustable using the Clippard valve knob and potentiometer.
-  - **Smoke effect:** Includes a fan inside the heatsink, a pump inside the Clippard valve body, and a vacuum-activated vape system in the Cyclotron tube.
+  - **Smoke effect:** Required deives are a fan inside the heatsink, a pump inside the Clippard valve body, and a vacuum-activated vape system in the Cyclotron tube. ***Smoke effects hasen't been tested yet to full extension.
+Board outputs to drive fan and pump are operational, but the others smoke effect devices (fan, pump and vape) haven't.***

 ## Hardware Requirements
 See the ***Electronic Parts List*** in the ***Ressources*** folder for full details, here are the main components :